 - Article 26 of Helena Kennedy Foundation

-In addition, various specialist services can be availed to delineate various funding sources in the UK.
+In addition, various specialist services can be availed to delineate various funding sources.